 It is helpful for a person to select a "for-the-moment" type, a hypothesis to work with.
 But the type experience has not failed if you leave the feedback session without a clearly established type.
 If you feel discouraged, know that it is OK to puzzle it through for several hours, days, or even weeks.
 You may wish to get feedback from others, do more reading, perhaps keep a journal, and observe how you take in information and make decisions in real life.
 Ask the person who provided your initial feedback if he or she has time to provide more detailed one-to-one discussion of your type preferences.

-*Note: One of the ways CPP offers the MBTI assessment in through an online interactive version called MBTI® Complete.
+*Note: One of the ways The Myers-Briggs Company offers the MBTI assessment in through an online interactive version called MBTI® Complete.
 An individual who takes the assessment through this process also has the opportunity to verify their preferences.
 However, if there are questions about one or more preferences, an individual would benefit from a conversation with an MBTI professional.